edtechjeff/edtechjeff/Imaging/DISM/Readme.md

-# Quick Start
+# Quick Start Instructions
 ---

+In this article we are going to cover how to setup a WDS server to PXE boot and utilize the ADK also.
+I found this great [article](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/system-builder-deployment?view=windows-11)that I got the original idea from and base files.

+---

+Here is a listing of items and things you need to have

+ - Server Setup, can be virtual or physical
-- On server create extra 100GB for images folder
+ - Create extra 100GB disk for images folder
+ - Create 4GB disk for boot image creation
+ - ADK downloaded on the server
+ - Windows ISO

+---

 - [Download Files](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/system-builder-deployment?view=windows-11#extract-imageszip)